flutter/website/src/content/get-started/fwe/user-input.md

 - or an `initialEntryMode` that determines the  picker UI that's displayed.

 ### DatePickerDialog
-A dialog box that let's the user select a date or a range of dates.
-It can be activated by calling the `showDatePicke()` function, which returns a `Future<DateTime>`, so don't forget to await the function call!
+This dialog allows the user to select a date or a range of dates.
+Activate by calling the `showDatePicker` function, which returns a `Future<DateTime>`, so don't forget to await the asynchronous function call!

 {% render docs/code-and-image.md,
 image:"fwe/user-input/DatePicker.gif",